josephbondjobo/CodeX/To-Do/Team Profile.md

 A final Year BSc CS Student at the University of Pretoria with efficient skills in various programming languages (C++, Java) , web development( HTML, Bootstrap) and others(SQL, Android, MEAN stack).
 I am also drawn towards creative writing, enjoy photography and am keen to learning new things in these fields.

 Tim Kirker:
 I am currently finishing off my BSc IT and Enteprises at the University of Pretoria.
+This has allowed me to develop not only my logic, analysis and programming skills